ASaiM/documentation/for-users/data_processing_analysis/pretreatments/rna_sorting.rst

 2 steps

-- BLASTN against LSU and SSU ribosomal RNA databases from the ARB-Silva database (E-values <= 10−5, bit score >=52 and overlap ≥50 bp)
+- BLASTN against LSU and SSU ribosomal RNA databases from the ARB-Silva database (E-values inferior or equal to 10:sup:`-5`, bit score superior or equal to 52 and overlap superior or equal to 50 bp)
 - rRNA-hmm and tRNA-scan programs in the Rammcap package (default setting)

 2 iterative steps